yashtazor/Tazmeet/README.md

 ## How to run?

-* Fire up the localhost.
+* Fire up the localhost using WAMP or XAMPP servers.
 * Go to the Moderator page and create a meeting and generate the meeting code.
 * Share the code with the joinees.
 * Go to the Client page and choose the role to join with.